fjkiani/oncology-coPilot/clinicalTrialAgent.md

 *   **Context-Aware Search:** Ability to search based on free-text query or automatically generate a query from the loaded patient's primary diagnosis.
 *   **Semantic Matching:** Identifies trials with eligibility criteria semantically similar to the search query.
-*   **Detailed AI Eligibility Breakdown:** When patient context is provided, delivers a structured analysis showing which criteria are met, unmet, or unclear, along with reasoning/evidence from the LLM.
+*   **Detailed AI Eligibility Breakdown:** When patient context is provided, delivers a structured analysis showing which criteria are met, unmet, or unclear, along with reasoning/evidence from the LLM. **With the inclusion of the `mutations` list, this assessment is more accurate for basic genomic criteria (e.g., presence/absence of mutation in a specific gene).**
 *   **Patient-Specific Narrative Summary:** Generates a concise summary explaining the *outcome* of the eligibility check *for that specific patient*.
 *   **Optimized LLM Interaction:** Utilizes a single, combined LLM call per trial and parallel processing (`asyncio.gather`) to improve response time.
 *   **Robust Parsing:** Includes text cleaning steps to handle potential formatting inconsistencies in LLM responses.